-Utilizing social media in communications and marketing is already familiar to businesses.
+Utilizing social media in communications and marketing is an everyday task for businesses.
 Most companies acknowledge that actively producing content in social media channels helps to make customers committed and satisfied.
-However, one thing that is completely forgotten in many organizations is social media monitoring and listening, even though it has the same effects as producing content for social media.
+However, one thing that is forgotten in many organizations is social media monitoring and listening, even though it has the same effects as producing content for social media.
 Social media monitoring and listening don’t only help with customer commitment and satisfaction, it also gives a chance to develop your company without customers directly contacting you.

 What is social media listening?

 Because the terms are close to each other, they easily get mixed up.
 It’s important to understand that social media monitoring can exist without social media listening but listening cannot exist without monitoring.
 That is why these two concepts are so strongly intertwined.
-In this article we will go through three useful hints on how to start with social media listening.
+In this article, we will go through three useful hints on how to start with social media listening.

 1. Find out what customers think of you